+Food and drink

-Traditional pubs, culture on tap and elegant eateries: the Derry~Londonderry food scene is a joy to explore A good food scene is a joy to explore.
+Traditional pubs, culture on tap and elegant eateries: the Derry~Londonderry food scene is a joy to explore.
 A good place to start is the traditional pub of Peadar O'Donnell's for live music and a pint of porter.
 For something a bit different, the Walled City Brewery mixes a restaurant and brewery to great effect, serving craft beers and gins.
-A taste of Derry~Londonderry's renowned local food can be best appreciated in the fine-dining favourite, Brown's.
+A taste of Derry~Londonderry's renowned local food can be best appreciated in the finedining favourite, Brown's.
 Mixing elegant surrounds and top ingredients, it's one of the city's best restaurants.
-Finally, don't miss Warehouse No 1 - boasting a shop, gallery, café and bistro, it's the perfect balance of culture and food in the scenic balance of culture and food in the scenic surrounds of Guildhall Square.
+Finally, don't miss Warehouse No 1 - boasting a shop, gallery, café and bistro, it's the perfect balance of culture and food in the scenic surrounds of Guildhall Square.

 Cafe Paradiso

+Food and drink

 Foodies will get a real kick out of Cork's fabulous food scene.
 Walk around the historic English Market and you'll come across artisan cheese, smoked fish and creamy chocolate among the buzzing food stalls.
 The city's restaurants are energetic and innovative, with celebrated vegetarian hotspots such as Iyers and Café Paradiso.
-The Farmgate Café in the English Market does a nice line in traditional Irish food, and you'll get wonderful salads at The Rocket Man on Princes Street.
-When it comes to pubs, you're spoiled for choice in Cork with the craft-beer favourite of the Franciscan Well Brewery, music-filled Crane Lane and Dan Lowery's Tavern, with local beers, toasted sandwiches and traditional décor.
+The Farmgate Café in the English Market does a nice line in traditional Irish food, while you'll get wonderful, zingy salads at The Rocket Man on Princes Street.
+And when it comes to pubs, you're spoiled for choice in Cork with the craft-beer favourite of the Franciscan Well Brewery, music-filled Crane Lane and Dan Lowery's Tavern, with local beers, sandwiches and traditional décor.

 CITIES TO EXPLORE

-are fascinating
+Whether you're planning a quick city trip or a longer getaway, you'll find that the cities on the island of Ireland are as diverse as they are fascinating

 Armagh

 Ireland's ecclesiastical capital?
 Welcome to Armagh, proud possessor of two cathedrals, both dedicated to St Patrick.
 A small and attractive city, Armagh is perfect for exploring on foot.
 Wander through the gracious tree-lined Georgian Mall (once a rather scandalous racecourse); watch out for the 22 quirky bronze gargoyles and angels hidden around the city; or visit the ancient ceremonial monument of Navan Fort.
-Armagh has some great restaurants, including The Moody Boar and 4 Vicars making this a spot to be savoured.
+Armagh has some great restaurants, including The Moody Boar and Uluru Bar and Grill, making this a spot to be savoured.

 Galway

 The spirit of Ireland's west coast is very much present in this vibrant seaside city.
 Galway is never far from a festival (arts, film, horse racing and oysters are all celebrated in quick succession during the summer months).
 This, combined with its compact streets and colourful shop fronts, gives the feeling of a rolling street party.
 The super Galway City Museum, thriving food scene (Galway has two Michelin-starred restaurants, Aniar and Loam) and the scenic coastal suburb of Salthill seal the deal.

-Kilkennv
+Kilkenny

 Located in Ireland's Ancient East, Kilkenny mixes nightlife, great food and culture to perfection.
 This city will wow you with medieval showpieces by day, and keep you entertained in traditional pubs by night.
-Walk the Medieval Mile and be catapulted back centuries amid Tudor inns, merchant townhouses, hidden alleys and historic big hitters such as Kilkenny Castle and St Canice's Cathedral.
-The city also boasts great craft shops, design studios and the Smithwick's Experience Kilkenny.
+Walk the Medieval Mile and be catapulted back centuries with Tudor inns, old merchant townhouses, hidden alleys, Kilkenny Castle and the Gothic St Canice's Cathedral.
+The city also boasts great craft shops, design studios and the Smithwick's Experience Kilkenny brewery tour.